Revision 2023

 April 2023

-The main hall during compos was packed with energy.
+main hall during compos was packed with energy.

 Getting to Saarbrücken from Vienna by train was a bit of a chore.
 I had to catch multiple connections, find the right platforms, and endure that familiar long-distance feeling of being suspended between cities.
 But eventually Saarbrücken drew closer.
 I felt how the travel fatigue faded and I began to feel wonderful anticipation.

-Back to the E-Werk in Saarbrücken.
+Back to the E-Werk in

 After the long, suspended years of the pandemic, simply being there, among people, under open skies, felt genuinely miraculous.
 Stepping out into the open, the sunlight seemed warmer than I remembered.
 It was almost generous.
 The air felt new, rinsed clean, as if the world had rebooted.
 Even ordinary things like the pavement, river water, passing cars, seemed to glitter with a kind of rediscovered possibility.
-I know it sounds pathetic.
-I feel that Revision was not just a demoparty!
-It was a kind of liberation.
-A return to movement.
-To presence.
-To life shared in the same physical space.

-Workspaces where ideas turned into demos and graphics.
+where ideas turned into demos and graphics.

 The E-Werk in Saarbrücken

-The E-Werk sits in a commercial area at the edge of Saarbrücken.
 I wouldn't call it a particularly picturesque part of town.
-The actual E-Werk is surrounded by a half-hearted attempt at a shopping mall that includes a standard Mediamarkt electronics store, a market for home improvement and a discount supermaket.
-And even this is cradled by warehouses, train tracks, and functional buildings.
+The actual location is surrounded by a half-hearted attempt at a shopping mall that includes a standard Mediamarkt electronics store, a market for home improvement and a discount supermaket.
+They are cradled by warehouses, train tracks, and functional buildings.
 From the outside, it feels almost industrial and unassuming.
 To be fair, that contrast is part of its charm.
-Inside, the former power plant transforms into a cathedral of pixels and sounds.
+Inside, the E-Werk transforms into a cathedral of pixels and sounds.

 The main hall is enormous.
 The stage is lit worthy of a concert.
 The sheer space available for the nearly thousand participants just feels monumental.

-Rows of workspaces and glowing screens in the main hall.
+and glowing screens in the main hall.

 You can get a great sense of the atmosphere from the official Revision 2023 aftermovie, which captures the electricity in the air and the excitement of the participants.